ishashankkumar/medium-code-snippets/README.md

 # medium-code-snippets
-This repository contains code snippets that were part of my medium.com publications.
+This repository contains code snippets that are part of my medium.com publications.